jeromevdl/aws-permissions-boundaries-builder-session/docs/index.md

 ![mechanism](./images/permission-boundaries.png)

-## Environment setup
+## Environment Setup

-To setup your environment please expand one of the following dropdown sections (depending on how you're doing this workshop) and follow the instructions:
+To setup your environment please expand one of the following dropdown sections (depending on how you're doing this builder session) and follow the instructions:

 ??? info  "Click here if you're at an *AWS event* where the *Event Engine* is being used"